The exactness of a general Skoda complex: Openness conjecture for plurisubharmonic functions

 \begin{proof}[Proof of (\ref{openskoda})]

-Going back to the Construction of (\ref{skoplex}), first note that $Y$ is weakly pseudoconvex since it has the pullback under $f$ of a smooth plurisubharmonic exhaustion function on $\Omega$ as its own such exhaustion function. $Y$ is neither compact nor Stein.
+Going back to the Construction of (\ref{skoplex}), first note that the log-resolution $Y$ is weakly pseudoconvex since it has the pullback under $f$ of a smooth plurisubharmonic exhaustion function on $\Omega$ as its own such exhaustion function.

 We need to show the vanishing of the higher direct images: $ R^i f_* ( O_Y ( K_{Y/ \Omega} \otimes \mathcal{J} (Y, f^*( (q-m)\varphi + \psi)) $ for $ i \ge 1 $.
 Using projection formula and the fact that $\Omega$ is Stein, it suffices to show the vanishing of $ H^i (Y, O_Y ( K_{Y/ \Omega} + f^* L ) \otimes \mathcal{J} (f^*( (q-m)\varphi + \psi)) ) $ for a sufficiently positive line bundle $L$ on $\Omega$, $i \ge 1$ and $0 \le j \le p$.
 Taking $L-K_{\Omega}$ positive enough, it suffices to show that